NTT123/pax/docs/api.rst

 This guarantees that any modifications on the clone inputs does not affect the original inputs.

-Only functions that wrapped by `pax.pure` are allowed to modify Pax's Modules.
+Only functions that wrapped by `pax.pure` are allowed to modify PAX's Modules.

 Example: